argonjs/design-tools/_aframe/part02a.md

    <a-entity css-object="div: #mydiv" scale="0.01 0.01 0.01" rotation="0 0 0" position="0 0 0.5"></a-entity>
 {% endhighlight %}

 The main thing to notice is that the `css-object` component takes a div as its parameter.
 You see the div id is `#mydiv` and `mydiv` is defined as the id of the div shown in the code above: it is the div that holds the text `Argon<br>+<br>+Aframe`.
-That is the div that will be transformed into a 3D CSSObject, which means that it will appear (be rendered) in the 3D space with the scale, rotation, and relative positions indicated by the other components in the tag.
+That is the div that will be transformed into a 3D CSSObject, which means that it will be rendered in the 3D space with the scale, rotation, and relative positions indicated by the other components in the tag.

-A note about size: The CSS elements are sized such at 1 units (1px in this example) is 1 meter, so the elements will probably have to be scaled appropriately.
-So your CSS elements will get large quickly.
-You can see in the example above that the css-object has been set to a very small scale (.01 in all three dimensions).
-The
+A note about size: The CSS elements are sized such at 1 units (1px in this example) is 1 meter, so conventionally sized CSS elements will be huge.
+The CSS class `boxface` above is 90 pixels by 90 pixels, which would translate to 90 meters by 90 meters.
+The CSSObject has been scaled to .01 in all dimensions, which brings the box down to .9 meters in height and width.'